 - 1. Select Extension Dialed Digit Translator from the Select Digit Translator drop-down list. - 2.
-In the Extensions Group field, use the Add button to select a location that the Extension Dialed Digit Translator will apply to.
-(Available locations list corresponds to locations set up in IP Dialing Table.) - 3. (optional) You may select an IP extension from the Non members list that the Extension Dialed Digit Translator will apply to.
-You cannot apply the same Members to multiple locations.
+In the Extensions Group field, use the Add button to create and select an extension group that the Extension Dialed Digit Translator will apply to.

+- 3. (optional) You may select an IP extension from the Non members list that the Extension Dialed Digit Translator will apply to.
+You can apply the same Members to multiple locations.
 You may also enable the Bypass Account Code option if Account Codes are required. - 4.
 Enter digits in the Dial Pattern field and Translate To field.
 In the above example, when an IP extension user in LA dials "911," AltiServ will translate the digits into "8408911."
-(8 = IP trunk access code, 408 = Location ID).
+(8 = IP trunk access code, 408 = Location ID). - 5.
+The Manipulation option allows you to remove or add digits to a number dialed by the IP extension.